 - Morgan Stanley (1996-2001)

 In June 2019, a customer alleged that Paul Pitsironis converted $411,000 from them by transferring the funds to an account at a third party bank not in the customer’s name.
 Due to these alleged actions, Paul Pitsironis was discharged from his position at Janney Montgomery Scott and barred by FINRA from acting as a securities broker in any fashion.

 What Does This Mean?

 The relationship between securities brokers and investors can only exist if there is trust between the two parties.
 Investors would never be able to leave their money with another individual unless they believed said individual could be trusted with it.
 This trust exists because brokers are bound by a fiduciary duty to always act in their customer’s best interests.
-Securities brokers like Paul Pitsironis make investors believe that their money could actually be stolen from them by their securities broker.
+Less than scrupulous securities brokers who convert customer funds make other investors worry that their money might be stolen by their securities broker.
 These types of brokers work toward the erosion of that trust and the eventual downfall of the investor/broker relationship.

 Oakes & Fosher Can Help